-The multi-channel LoRa GW located on top the campus tower was implemented by using a Raspberry Pi and an iC880A board, that integrates two Semtech SX1257 transceivers and an SX1301 baseband processor, thus allowing to simultaneously receive up to 8 LoRa packets transmitted with different SF values, and on different channels.
-The single GW was positioned on top the highest tower in the campus (200 m a.s.l.), and, as shown in Figure 2, 37 different outdoor measurement positions were planned, moving approximately along eight different directions, at a distance of 25 m, 50 m, 75 m, 100 m, and 125 m from the tower where the GW was positioned, along each direction, and collecting more than 7000 measures in total.
-Mainly for practical reasons, measurements were collected during several days of good weather conditions (i.e. almost clear sky, no rain or fog).
-The measurement positions identified in this preliminary step, based on the observation of the University campus plan, were respected as much as possible during the measurement campaign.
-When the identified measurement position fell indoor, the nearest possible outdoor position was actually chosen to collect the RSSI measurement values, because we were interested in checking the signal power distribution in outdoor conditions and referencing each measurement by GPS coordinates.
-Table 1 reports the average RSSI values measured in each one of the 37 real positions selected within the campus, together with their corresponding variance.
-Figure 3 shows in a pictorial fashion the distribution of RSSI values measured at each real position, encoded by coloured dot clouds of different gradations, and associated to their GPS coordinates.
-It is necessary to point out that the LoRa node was kept fixed at each position during the 1-hour long collection of measurements, but the resulting GPS coordinates provided by the on-board receiver fluctuate around such a position, due to the GPS module horizontal position accuracy of 2.5 m [21], [22].
+The multi-channel LoRa GW located on top of the campus tower was implemented using a Raspberry Pi and an iC880A board, which integrates two Semtech SX1257 transceivers and an SX1301 baseband processor, thus allowing for simultaneously receiving up to eight LoRa packets transmitted with different SF values and on different channels.
+The single GW was positioned on top of the highest tower within the campus (200 m a.s.l.), with the 37 different outdoor measurement positions planned, as shown in Figure 2, moving along eight different directions at a distance of 25 m, 50 m, 75 m, 100 m, and 125 m from the tower where the GW was positioned, along each direction.
+This system collected more than 7,000 measures in total.
+For practical reasons, the measurements were collected during several days of good weather conditions (i.e. almost clear sky, no rain or fog).
+The measurement positions identified in this preliminary step, as based on the observation of the university campus plan, were adhered to as far as possible during the measurement campaign.
+When the identified measurement position was indoors, the nearest possible outdoor position was chosen to collect the RSSI measurement values since we were only interested in checking the signal power distribution in outdoor conditions and referencing each measurement via GPS coordinates.
+Table 1 lists the average RSSI values measured at each of the 37 real positions selected within the campus, together with their corresponding variance.
+Figure 4 shows the distribution of the RSSI values measured at each real position in graphical terms, encoded by coloured dot clouds of different gradations and associated with their GPS coordinates.
+It should be noted that while the LoRa node remained fixed at each position during the one-hour measurement collection period, the resulting GPS coordinates provided by the on-board receiver fluctuated slightly due to the GPS module’s horizontal position accuracy of 2.5 m [21], [22].